opencog/atomspace/opencog/query/README.md

  * During the pattern search, the evaluatable subgraphs are evaluated to determine if they evaluate to "true", thus allowing the search to continue.
-This implies that the pattern matcher is a kind of "satsifiability modulo theories" solver: when it determines that two subgraphs are equal, it is applying the "equational theory" given by functions (graphs) that are evaluatable.
-Simple arithmetic theory is built-in, and thus, for example, the pattern matcher can prove that the equation 5 = 2 + 3 holds (is satsified, modulo the theory of addition), while 7 + x = 3 + x is false (not satsifiable).
+This implies that the pattern matcher is a kind of "satisfiability modulo theories" solver: when it determines that two subgraphs are equal, it is applying the "equational theory" given by functions (graphs) that are evaluatable.
+Simple arithmetic theory is built-in, and thus, for example, the pattern matcher can prove that the equation 5 = 2 + 3 holds (is satisfied, modulo the theory of addition), while 7 + x = 3 + x is false (not satisfiable).

  * Queries can also test for term-absence, i.e. to reject matches when some portion of the template pattern is present.
 This is confusingly